-Feeling vulnerable is not a sentiment I enjoy.
+Feeling vulnerable is uncomfortable; at least for me.
 Recently I experienced a situation which made me evaluate how I come to terms with vulnerability and if courage is a position I am able to take.

 As I stood outside the hotel waiting for my ride, a small sedan pulled up beside me.
 The driver slowly rolled down the window and asked, “1510 shuttle?”
 “Oh no!”
 I said, “but thank you.”